JAD ABUMRAD: All right.

 PAT: Oh, ocean.
 Like, they get mixed together.

-LEE: Rachel.
+LEE: Rachael.
 You actually -- you -- you got the high score right out of the gate.

 LEE: So those are the only two answers that you get two points for.
 If you say that they are both in the ocean, you get no points.